Edmonton, Alberta’s capital city.

 Nine years ago, brothers Tom and Dave Fath decided to branch out from their family’s paving business and looked to sport as a way to give back to the community they call home.
 With the massive local enrolment numbers in soccer, the Faths felt a pro team in Edmonton would create a pathway for local talent to pursue the highest levels of the world’s most popular game.

 FC Edmonton was founded in late 2009, becoming an original member of the North American Soccer League.
 In 2010, the club fielded a side comprised mostly of Alberta players, the majority of whom were from Edmonton.
-They played an exhibition season, and went up against teams like Colo Colo from Chile, the Spokane Spiders, and Vitória of Brazil.
+They played an exhibition season, and went up against teams like Colo Colo from Chile, Portsmouth FC from England, River Plate from Argentina and the Spokane Spiders.
 The players mostly represented colleges and amateur and youth teams from associations in Edmonton and Calgary.
 Frenzied fans rallied around their new team.
 They sang, they danced — and in 2011, they got a little help from a four-legged friend at their old home at Foote Field.

 It was a sunny Sunday afternoon in late June, and the Eddies were taking on a familiar foe in the soon-to-be MLS bound Montreal Impact.
 While FC Edmonton was placed solidly near the top of the table and Montreal was struggling to get results that season, for whatever reason, the Impact had the Eddies’ number, winning both the previous two encounters.
 This Sunday started differently, however, and the Eddies took an early lead thanks to a Kyle Porter goal in the 5th minute.
 The Eddies were hanging on to the slim lead for the entire game and, in the late stages, Montreal began to press hard.
 It looked like the winless streak against Montreal would continue, had it not been for a furry intervention.
 A rabbit made its way onto the pitch and positioned itself in front of the Montreal net, driving the crowd into a frenzy.
 The Eddies players didn’t seem bothered by the bunny, but the Impact athletes could not stop trying to chase the rabbit off the field.
 In the end, Montreal could not regain their focus and the Eddies finally had their win against a Canadian rival in NASL play.